strosek/musicxtract/README.md

 MusicXtract
 ===========

 Android application that extracts music from camera and images.
-Music output is in MusicXML 3.0 format.
+Output is in MusicXML 3.0 format.